Dawn Ranch opened in 1905 and closed in 2019 after a devastating flood.

 But these are happy times.

-Because after three years, the historic cabin retreat located along the Russian River in Sonoma County is back open and ready to welcome you.
-It's been brought back to life by Bridgeton Holdings, the same outfit that operates Marram Montauk.
-They didn't skimp on the updates.
+Because now the historic retreat located along the Russian River in Sonoma County is back open, spruced up, and ready to welcome you.
+It's been brought back to life by Bridgeton Holdings, the same outfit that operates Walker Hotels in New York and Marram Montauk.
+They didn't skimp on updates.

-The property, which is named for the rare dawn redwood trees found on the 15-acre land, is located less than 90 minutes from both San Francisco and Napa Valley.
-The riverfront resort is like a nature preserve, with its 53 cedar-topped cabins, access to wide open meadows, wooded nature trails and lush gardens, plus the on-site restaurant, Agriculture Public House.
+The property, which is named for the rare dawn redwood trees found on the 22-acre land, is located less than 90 minutes from both San Francisco and Napa Valley.
+The riverfront resort is like a nature preserve, with cottages, cabins and glamping tents spread across the grounds, alongside meadows, wooded nature trails, Japanese-inspired gardens and apple trees.

-Dawn Ranch also offers yoga and meditation sessions and sunset wine tastings.
-Bikes are available to explore the grounds and nearby areas, and complimentary kayaks and paddleboards let you explore the river before adjourning to a fire pit for s’mores.
+Dawn Ranch also offers bikes to explore the grounds and nearby areas, plus kayaks and tubes that let you float down the river before adjourning to a fire pit for s’mores and wine.